camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 	fmt.Println(msg.String())
 ```

-Run the program and verify that the process instance is created.
-You should see the output:
+Run the program and verify the process instance is created.
+You should see an output similar to below:

 ```
 processKey:2251799813686742 bpmnProcessId:"order-process" version:3 processInstanceKey:2251799813686744